solo-io/gloo-docs/gloo/docs/gloo_integrations/ingress/_index.md

 1. Let's create a Kubernetes Ingress object to route requests to the petstore following the [Default Backend](https://kubernetes.io/docs/concepts/services-networking/ingress/#default-backend) convention of not specifying host or path.
 More details at [Kuberbetes Ingress Concepts](https://kubernetes.io/docs/concepts/services-networking/ingress/).

-    Notice the `kubernetes.io/ingress.class: gloo` annotation that we've added, which indicates to Gloo that it should handle this Ingress Object.

-    Also notice that the Kubernetes Ingress objects want you to do special wildcarding of paths, `/.*`.
+    Notice that the Kubernetes Ingress objects use regex for paths by default, e.g.: `/.*`.

     We're specifying a host `gloo.example.com` in this example.
-You should replace this with your domain, or do not include the host attribute at all to indicate all domains (`*`).
+You should replace this with the domain for which you want to route traffic, or you may omit the host field to indicate all domains (`*`).

 {{< highlight noop >}}
 cat <<EOF | kubectl apply --filename -
 apiVersion: extensions/v1beta1
 kind: Ingress